 COVID-19 Insurance Carrier Response: As part of the COVID-19 response, State of Michigan insurance plan carriers are providing additional resources and benefits for enrolled employees.
 For information on telemedicine visits, copays, prescription refills, and individual FAQ pages, view the Carrier COVID-19 Response Guide and the Telemedicine Benefit Summary.

 FSA Run-Out Period: Because of the ongoing declared national emergency for the COVID-19 pandemic, the run-out period deadline to submit new claims and claim substantiations to WageWorks for eligible expenses incurred between 1/1/19 – 3/15/20 has been extended.
 The extended due date is now 60 days after the end of the national emergency (once determined).
 Visit www.mi.gov/fsa for more info.

-New Medicare Advantage Plan for Medicare Eligible Retirees: The State Health Plan PPO is moving to a Medicare Advantage (MA) plan from the current Medicare Supplemental plan, effective January 1, 2020*.
-The MA plan will not affect prescription drug, dental, or vision coverage.
-These will continue to be administered separately by OptumRx, Delta Dental of Michigan, and EyeMed, respectively.
+New Medicare Advantage Plan for Medicare Eligible Retirees: The State Health Plan PPO moved to an MA plan from the Medicare Supplemental plan, effective January 1, 2020**.
 Additional information and resources can be found on the Retiree Information page.

-*These changes do not apply to persons retiring from the State Police enlisted unit on or after October 1, 1987.
+**These changes do not apply to State Police Troopers and Sergeants who retired on or after October 1, 1987.